trailblazer/api-docs/source/includes/_operation.md

 end
 ```

+***Note that the API has slightly changed for a better: In 2.0, the signature was `call(params, options)`, in 2.1, it is `call(options)` with one hash, only.
+You have to pass `:params` in this hash***

-As always, in the operation you can use the `ctx` object directly and keyword arguments.
+As always, in the operation's steps, you can use the `ctx` object directly plus keyword arguments.
 Every step receives the same `ctx` instance.

 When `call`ing an operation, a [`Result` object is returned](#operation-result).
-This is different to the lower-level activity interface.
+This is different to the lower-level activity interface, which returns following the _circuit interface_.

+***In Trailblazer 2.0, the first step argument was named `options` instead of `ctx`.
+This is just a convention, though, and we liked `ctx` better.***

 The `call` method also accepts containers, such as a `dry-container`.
 Refer to the [container section](#operation-container) to learn more about injecting additional application dependencies.

 ## Result

+The result object returned from `Operation.call` is a feature of operations, only.
+It simplifies the API slightly and helps to interpret the outcome of the operation in a convenient way.

+The result object is the only way for communicating internals to the outer side, where you, the caller, sits.
+This is per design: Trailblazer doesn't want you to get the operation instance or any other state, because it will lead to problems.

 ## Inheritance